gordonje/missourian_analytics/README.md

 # missourian_analytics
 A repo for investigating web and social media analytics collected by the Columbia Missourian.

-For starters, we need to set up a local PostgreSQL database:
+For starters, we need to set up a local PostgreSQL database for the command line:

 	$ psql
 	# CREATE DATABASE [db_name];